EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 Container are typically run using Podman or Apptainer, depending on which of these is available on a back-end.
 Some Open OnDemand apps will select which to use, others allow you to choose.

+[Run jobs](jobs.md) introduces how Open OnDemand runs tasks, and information you need to know about when running tasks.
+The page focuses on aspects of running containers within this job execution environment.

 ---

 ## Container requirements